ericrovtar/ericrovtar.github.io/_posts/2014-06-06-what-is-love-(the-fault-in-our-stars).md

 I’d try to find the right moment to ask a girl out, playing it over and over in my head, “knowing” exactly what I would say and how she would reply.

 I was naïve.
 Real life doesn’t work that way.
 Things were never going to happen exactly as I role-played them in my head.
-The words never come out as clearly as I planned as I all too often became an inarticulate mess.
+The words were never going to come out as clearly as I planned then leaving me an inarticulate mess.

 Needless to say, I didn’t have much luck dating, but I digress&hellip;.

 {% include figure.html src="/images/posts/the_fault_in_our_stars_isaac.jpg" caption="Nat Wolff as Isaac" %}

 I kept waiting for my fairy tale moment to find my true love, but those moments don’t exist because love doesn’t work like that, no matter how hard we plan or try.
-It took me a long time to realize that &ndash; longer than it took Isaac.
+It took me a long time to realize this &ndash; longer than it took Isaac.

 True love isn’t this mystical thing we all search for, waiting for that special moment to occur.
 True love is what we make of it.
 You see, love isn’t really about an emotion or attraction.
 It’s about a choice, a choice to commit to someone by putting them and their needs above your own.

 Now, I’m not trying to totally negate emotion and attraction.
-I do believe they are healthy and plays a part, but we tend to over emphasize then.
-We “over romanticize” rather than seeing that the underlying aspect of love is choice, that we choose to love them every single day.
+I do believe they are healthy and play a part, but we tend to over emphasize them.
+We “over romanticize” rather than seeing that the underlying aspect of love is choice, that we choose to love whomever every single day.
 Or as Isaac and his girlfriend put it, for “always.”

 Think about a wedding ceremony and the words the pastor leads the couple to say to each other, the promises they make.
-They promise to put the other person first, thinking and caring for their needs prior to worrying about their own.
+They promise to put the other person first, thinking and caring for the other’s needs prior to worrying about their own.
 They vow to love the other “in sickness and in health until death” – always.

 All too often, we forget this and love becomes more about what we can get out of the relationship rather than what we can give to it, and when that happens – when we choose to not put the other person first – things begin to fall apart.